Ernest-Yoyowah/ModernWebDevMastery/programming_with_JavaScript/basics/conditionals_and_loops.md

-# Conditionals and Loops in JavaScript
+# Conditional Statements and Loops in JavaScript

 ## Overview: